InflaRx Announces Pricing of $40 Million Public Offering of Ordinary Shares

-/EIN News/ -- JENA, Germany, April 12, 2023 (GLOBE NEWSWIRE) -- InflaRx N.V.
-(Nasdaq: IFRX) (the “Company”), a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, announced today the pricing of its underwritten public offering of 9,411,765 ordinary shares at an offering price of $4.25 per ordinary share.
+JENA, Germany, April 12, 2023 (GLOBE NEWSWIRE) -- InflaRx N.V.
+IFRX (the "Company"), a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, announced today the pricing of its underwritten public offering of 9,411,765 ordinary shares at an offering price of $4.25 per ordinary share.
 The offering is expected to close on April 14, 2023, subject to the satisfaction of customary closing conditions.

 The Company has granted the underwriters a 30-day option to purchase up to 1,411,764 additional ordinary shares at the public offering price, less the underwriting discount.